-We are committed to the principle that all children and vulnerable adults are entitled to be protected from harm abuse or neglect, and members of staff have a duty of care to act on their concerns.
+We are committed to the principle that all children and adults at risk are entitled to be protected from harm, abuse or neglect, and members of staff have a duty of care to act on their concerns.

 Our Safeguarding Policy, Guidance and Procedures set out key roles and responsibilities and provide advice on what to do when concerns are raised.